 We may earn a commission at no extra cost to you.

-Here's the practical question: how often do you actually road trip?
+The practical question: how often do you actually road trip?
 If you're doing Vancouver to Kelowna every weekend, the Supercharger network matters.
 If you're doing Toronto to Ottawa twice a year, the CCS network is perfectly adequate.

 Most people overestimate how much they road trip.
 If you're honest about your driving patterns, charging network differences might matter less than you think.